GT-CHIPS/IO-Gen/README.md

 - tx_esd: Whether an ESD on driver side is used.
 0 means no ESD is used and 1 means ESD is used.
 - rx_esd: Whether an ESD on receiver side is used.
 0 means no ESD is used and 1 means ESD is used.
 - esd_size: Size of ESD if ESD is used.
 Should be integer.
 1 is the minimum size of ESD.
 - add_c4: Whether microbump is included in physical link.
+0 means no bump is used and 1 means bump is used.
 - case: The type of interposer that is used.
 1,2,3 interposers are available in different physical dimensions.

 ## Contact